pagalvin/tsbook/chapter08_ClassesInDepth.md

 ## Classes and Interfaces

+Many common software design patterns find their best implementation rooted in interfaces.
+In object oriented languages like TypeScript, C# and Java, developers use interfaces to abstract implementation details and to create generic functionality that works against a collection of seemingly disparate classes instead of individual named classes.

+### Classes, Interfaces and Data

 So far, we've used interfaces to define the "shape" of data.
 We can also use interfaces to define the shape - the required properties - of a class.
 Let's step away from Buses for the moment and think instead about a product recommendation engine.
 Imagine that you have a database of clothing products such as pants, shirts, jackets, shoes, sneakers, etc. You've created a nice screen that allows users to state a preferred color and price range.
 You want to iterate over all of your products and show anything that meets the user's preferences.

 We can easily model these products as classes and if we're careful about it, we can make sure that each class includes a `color` and `price` property.
 This would then allow us to iterate over a collection of these objects and recommend them based on the user's preferences.
 Taking this approach, we might come up with a model like this: